deebloo/canvasMobile/README.md

-canvasMobile
+Mobile Canvas
 ============

-HTML5 canvas components for mobile web apps
+HTML5 canvas components for mobile web apps using Kinetic JS.
+Creates high performance GUI objects without needing you to touch the canvas yourself.